Generate WWVB timecodes for any desired time

 The package includes:

-The author (@jepler) occasionally develops and maintains this project, but issues and pull requests are not likely to be acted on.
+The author (@jepler) occasionally develops and maintains this project, but issues are not likely to be acted on.
 They would be interested in adding co-maintainer(s).

 The National Institute of Standards and Technology operates the WWVB time signal service near Fort Collins, Colorado.
 The signal can be received in most of the continental US.
 Each minute, the signal transmits the current time, including information about leap years, daylight saving time, and leap seconds.
 The signal is composed of an amplitude channel and a phase modulation channel.

 The amplitude channel can be visualized as a sequence of (usually) 60 symbols, which by default wwvbgen displays as 0, 1, or 2.
 The 0s and 1s encode information like the current day of the year, while the 2s appear in fixed locations to allow a receiver to determine the start of a minute.